shamansarii/whatsapp-app/README.md

 ## WORKSHOP

-IDEA - Let's make a super simple whatsapp app appplication that runs on the web.
-You click in the div and get the information for that div.
+1. The app is a soft whatsapp.
+Clicking the keys types the message.
+Clicking the message shows a "message sent!" alert

 ### INGREDIENTS